NangoHQ/nango/README.md

 ## Why Pizzly?

-Pizzly is an original project, originally started at Bearer.sh, to simplify developer's journey and ease how to build API integrations.
-OAuth is a great framework but the difficulty and wide range of implementation makes it painful to use and tend to slow down the ability to integrate with new APIs.
+Pizzly originally started at Bearer.sh as a way to simplify the developer's journey and ease the building of API integrations.
+OAuth is a great framework, but the difficulty and wide range of implementation makes it painful to use and tends to slow down the ability to integrate with new APIs.

 _But seriously, why Pizzly?
 We're fan of bears and fell in love with this [sweet hybrid](https://en.wikipedia.org/wiki/Grizzly–polar_bear_hybrid) one 🐻_